SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Derivative financial instruments

-The Company’s derivative financial instruments consist of warrants with an exercise price denominated in a currency other than the Company’s functional currency.
+The Company’s derivative financial instruments consist of warrants with an exercise price denominated in the Company’s functional currency.
 These derivative financial instruments are measured at their fair value at the end of each reporting period.
 Changes in fair value are recorded in net income.

 Asset retirement obligations

-The Company records a liability for AROs associated with its oil and gas wells when those assets are placed in service.
+The Company records a liability for Asset Retirement Obligations (“AROs”) associated with its oil and gas wells when those assets are placed in service.
 The corresponding cost is capitalized as an asset and included in the carrying amount of oil and gas properties and is depleted over the useful life of the properties.
 Subsequently, the ARO liability is accreted to its then-present value.

 Debt issuance costs